 Failure to Warn Cases

 A failure to warn case typically involves a claim that a product is dangerous because it does not contain warnings, instructions, or labels that apprise the user in regard to the dangers or proper uses of the product.
 A common example or a failure to warn claim would be where Ford failed to warn consumers of the likelihood of its vehicles, such as the Ford Escape and Ford Explorer, to rollover during reasonably foreseeable use.

 Talk to a Georgia Defective Auto Products Attorney for Free

-Call the attorneys at The Werner Law Firm for a free and 100% confidential consultation.
+Call the attorneys at Werner Wetherington for a free and 100% confidential consultation.
 When you call, we conduct a thorough investigation from every angle.
 If we accept your case, you will never pay us a dime, unless and until we favorably resolve your case.